 To help your belly digest chickpea pasta, try drinking extra water with your meal.
 To read more about FODMAPS, peruse my recent blog post, Erythritol et al. What the Heck is a Polyol?

 The other thing to consider is the cost.
-Chickpea pasta is more expensive than regular pasta.
-And, it is often sold in smaller boxes.
+Chickpea pasta is more expensive than regular pasta, and, it is often sold in smaller boxes.
 (For a small household, a trimmer box can be a plus.)

 To summarize concerns with eating chickpea pasta and Creamy Coconut Chicken Curry: